Tips For Painting With Kids

 You’re well aware of the benefits of doing art with your own kids!
 Stocking up on crayons, coloring books, drawing paper…the works…is so enriching to teaching your child at home.
 But are you nervous to bring out the paints?

-Painting with the little ones can be a chore.
-It’s messy, it’s chaotic and there’s water involved. <—Kids + Water = Splash Pad!
+I have three boys six and under and painting with all three of them can be a chore.
+It’s messy, it’s chaotic and there’s water involved.
 It gets on their hands and toes and eyes and clothes.
 There’s no 100% fool proof way of preventing the mess but there are things you can do to help alleviate some of the stress.

 Doing some basic prep-work and following a few guidelines can actually get your kids to create some fantastic paintings!